Encouraging wildlife in your garden

 Plant a tree

-Native species like silver birch, hawthorn and yew support a wide range of insects, which in turn provide year-round food for mammals and birds.
+Native species like silver birch, hawthorn and yew support a wide range of insects.
+They offer year-round food for mammals and birds.

 Grants may be available for tree planting, depending on whether you are planting a small wood on your land or a few trees in your community or local school.
-More information can be found through the Woodland Trust.
+More information can be found through the Woodland Trust website.

 Plant a hedge

-Hedges provide food and nesting places for all sorts of animals and insects, for example:
+Hedges offer food and nesting places for all sorts of animals and insects, for example:

 - many birds make their nests in hedges